ietf-wg-masque/draft-ietf-masque-connect-ethernet/draft-ietf-masque-connect-ethernet.md

 malformed.
 The recipient of such a malformed request MUST respond with an error and SHOULD use the 400 (Bad Request) status code.

-For example, if the client is configured with the URL "https://example.org/.well-known/masque/ethernet/" and wishes to open an Ethernet tunnel, it could send the following request.
+For example, if the client is configured with the URI Template "https://example.org/.well-known/masque/ethernet/" and wishes to open an Ethernet tunnel, it could send the following request.